-It’s a general financial rule that you pay more for debt than you earn in savings, meaning that getting out of the red should be the first target of any savings and investment plan.
-So why not apply that thinking by planning to pay off your mortgage early?
+These days, you pay more for debt than you earn in savings.
+Getting out of the red should be the first target of any savings and investment plan.
+So, why not apply that thinking by planning to pay off your mortgage early?

-Mortgages can be such huge, long-term debts that it can be hard to imagine clearing them, while interest rates are typically much lower on mortgages than on other types of loans.
+Mortgages can be such huge, long-term debts that it can be hard to imagine clearing them.
+Interest rates are typically much lower on mortgages than on other types of loans too, so we’re tempted to prioritise expensive debts like credit cards first.

 But paying off a mortgage early can save tens of thousands of pounds, as well as giving you freedom and security to plan your finances… and your life.